kanewilliamsbusiness07-debug/PWP1/DEPLOYMENT_FIXES_SUMMARY.md

    - Add all variables from `env.production.example`
    - Generate secrets using provided commands

-2. **Run Database Migrations**
-   - Connect to PostgreSQL database
-   - Run: `npx prisma migrate deploy`
+2. **Deploy Infrastructure & Run Migration**
+   - Deploy CloudFormation templates or use `amplify push` to create DynamoDB tables and S3 bucket (see `infrastructure/`)
+   - Run the migration dry-run and review the report: `npm run migrate:prisma-to-ddb:dry`
+   - When ready, run the real migration (select models with `--models`): `npm run migrate:prisma-to-ddb -- --models=pdfs,clients`

 3. **Deploy**
    - Push code to Git repository
-   - Amplify will automatically build and deploy
+   - Amplify will automatically build and deploy (ensure infra and env vars are in place first)

 ---